Details Year 2

-The aim of this module is to introduce key concepts related to the formal verification of concurrent and distributed software.
+The aim of this module is to introduce key concepts related to the formal verification of concurrent and distributed systems.

-Syllabus – This module presents the basis of 3 approaches for verification: Process Algebras, Temporal Logic and Petri Nets.
+This module presents the basis of two approaches for verification: Model Checking and Petri Nets.
 The following aspects are addressed:

-- Introduction and role of verification in the development process, behavioral modeling, property modeling, formal semantics.
+Introduction and role of verification in the development process.

-Temporal logics (LTL et CTL) for expressing verifiable properties.
-Kripke structure for modeling behaviors.
-Model Checking verification.
-Buchi Automata, Fix point.
+Temporal logics (LTL and CTL) for expressing verifiable properties.

-Students who complete this module will learn how to design distributed algorithms, reason about their correctness, and derive matching complexity bounds.
+Students who complete this module (organized in two UEs de 24h each) will learn how to design distributed algorithms, reason about their correctness, and derive matching complexity bounds.